RatMD/miru/docs/references/utilities/debounce.md

+---
+title: debounce
+titleTemplate: Utilities | miru.ink
+description: Create a debounce callback function to make sure that your function is not spammed.
+editLink: true
+---

 # debounce <Badge text="v0.1.0" />

 Wraps a custom function into a debounce handler.
 The debounce handler ensures that the passed